 This page describes how Google Kubernetes Engine (GKE) secures your cluster control plane components.
-Learn about the security features built into GKE, which includes a security-hardened OS, robust architecture and isolation, secure control plane access, etcd security, certificate authority and cluster trust, vulnerability and patch management.
+Learn about the security features built into GKE, which include a security-hardened OS, robust architecture and isolation, secure control plane access, security for the etcd- or Spanner-based cluster state database, certificate authority and cluster trust, and vulnerability and patch management.

 This page is for Security specialists who want to understand how Google manages GKE control plane components and the security measures in place to effectively assess risk and ensure the security of your GKE deployments.
 To learn more about common roles and example tasks that we reference in Google Cloud content, see Common GKE Enterprise user roles and tasks.

 Under the Shared Responsibility Model, Google manages the GKE control plane components for you.
-The control plane includes the Kubernetes API server, etcd storage, and other controllers.
+The control plane includes the Kubernetes API server, Kubernetes API object storage, and other controllers.
 Google is responsible for securing the control plane, though you might be able to configure certain options based on your requirements.
 You are responsible for securing your nodes, containers, and Pods.

 Hardened operating system